 Selecting a web host:

 You can simply start with any of the sites mentioned above or search for “web host”.
 Hostgator, Bluehost, Siteground and A2 are popular hosts.
 For simple websites without a lot of content there are Wix and Weebly to try.
-(Our site is hosted by Hostgator which is also a sponsor.)
+(Our site is a WordPress site and hosted by Hostgator which is also a sponsor.)
 If you decide to get dedicated WordPress Hosting service, then maintenance, upgrades, backups and security will be included which is well worth the additional cost.

 To start, you can sign up for the smallest hosting package; you can always upgrade later.
 Note: You do not have to buy your domain and hosting service from the same company.
 Many hosting companies also offer a one-click WordPress installation, if you’re interested in setting up a blog.